From £3,345 per person

-Leave Kandy and drive through Sri Lankan ‘jungle’ and impressive mountain scenery to the Bogawantalawa valley in the western Hill Country.
+Leave Kandy and drive through Sri Lankan ‘jungle’ and spectacular mountain scenery to Dickoya in the western Hill Country.

-After a leisurely morning, drop down to Kotugoda close the airport.
+After a leisurely morning, drop down to Kotugoda close to the airport.

 Speedboat transfer back to Malé for your flight home.